datnguyen1215/assman/docs/websocket.md

 A request is a message type that requires a response.
 Therefore, the `id` field is to determine which request the response is for.

-A `REQUEST` is usually used for commands for anything that requires a feedback from the receiver.
+A `REQUEST` is usually used for actions for anything that requires a feedback from the receiver.

 ```json
 {